 In the 4th century, the Roman Empress Helena, a convert to Christianity, found what she believed to be the cross of Christ under the rubble of Jerusalem, more exactly behind the Temple of Venus.
 A ‘discovery’ that would change the fate of the city.

 One of the men runs to St Helena.
 The noble-looking woman walks toward the monument.
 On one of these Latin crosses, lying on the ground, she notices an inscription reading ‘Iesus Nazarenus Rex Iudaeorum,’ or ‘Jesus of Nazareth, King of the Jews.’

 Read more: Prayer to Saint Richard of Chichester

 How did St. Helena know where the cross of Jesus was?

-At the beginning of the reign of St. Constantine the Great (306-337), the first Roman emperor to recognise the Christian faith, he and his faithful mother St. Helena decided to rebuild the city of Jerusalem.
-They made a plan to erect a church on the site of the Lord’s passion and resurrection to sanctify once again the places associated with the death and resurrection of the Saviour and to remove the pagan defilement from the holy places.
+At the beginning of the reign of St. Constantine the Great (306-337), the first Roman emperor to recognize the Christian faith, he and his faithful mother, St. Helena, decided to rebuild the city of Jerusalem.
+They planned to erect a church on the site of the Lord’s passion and resurrection to sanctify once again the places associated with the death and resurrection of the Saviour and to remove the pagan defilement from the holy places.

 In her search for the Life-Giving Cross, the Empress investigated several Christians and Jews, finding nothing for some time.
 Finally, an old Jewish man named Judah told her that the cross was buried behind the Temple of Venus.
 After arriving in Jerusalem, the Empress began to tear down all the pagan temples and sanctify the places defiled by the pagans.